 Border Information: Exit Zimbabwe at Plumtree, enter Botswana at Ramokgwebana.

-Leaving Zimbabwe behind, have a long drive day today into Botswana to the awesome Makgadikgadi Pans, one of the largest salt pans in the world.
+Leaving Zimbabwe behind, we have a long drive day today into Botswana to the Makgadikgadi Pans National Park, home to one of the largest salt pans in the world.

 Estimated Drive Time - 10-11 hours.

-This morning we will have the time for optional excursions into the Makgadikgadi Pans to see the incredible scenery and go in search of meerkats!
-In the afternoon we will drive to Maun, where we will prepare for our 2-day/1-night excursion to the Okavango Delta.
+Today we will have the time for optional excursions into the Makgadikgadi Pans to see the incredible scenery and go in search of meerkats!

-Tonight we will stay at a well equipped campsite.
+In Grootfontein we will stay in a well equipped campsite.

 Today we will drive south to the stunning mountains of Spitzkoppe.
 This remote region has breathtaking sunsets and sunrises as the colour of the landscape takes on remarkable oranges and reds.

-Tonight will be a bushcamp with very limited facilities.
+In Spitzkoppe we will wild camp with very limited facilities.

 Today we will continue to the old German colonial town of Swakopmund, where we will have 2 nights to explore the town and enjoy some of the many optional adventure activities on offer.